Defence of the Idol: Reception and impact

-The first publication of this book generated controversy within the Chilean literary community of the time, due to the lawsuit mentioned above between Pablo de Rokha and Vicente Huidobro; regarding the production of the book's prologue.
+The first publication of this book generated controversy within the Chilean literary community of the time, due to the lawsuit mentioned above between Pablo de Rokha and Vicente Huidobro regarding the production of the book's prologue.
 However, this first edition could not be read by many, due to the aforementioned massive burning of the copies made by its author.

 Despite being Cáceres's only book, the 1996 reissue was enough to be considered a benchmark within Chilean avant-garde poets.
 This collection of poems has motivated various studies by critics and scholars, as well as the respect and admiration of various writers, such as Chilean Andrés Sabella and Venezuelan Miguel Gomes.

 Style

-The lyrical poetry of this work is framed within Latin American avant-garde, with Freudian, Pantheistic y Jungian elements.
+The lyrical poetry of this work is framed within the Latin American avant-garde, with Freudian, Pantheistic y Jungian elements.
 Esoteric and metaphysical elements are also attributed to this collection; elements, that for Eduardo Anguita, links Cáceres to his contemporary, the writer Miguel Serrano.

 It is considered a profound, questioning, lucid and refined work, with a constant exploratory attitude and a disintegration of the "poetic self".